MickGyver/DaemonBite-Retro-Controllers-USB/README.md

 See the README files in the subfolders for build instructions.
 All the adapters are build around the Arduino Pro Micro.

 ## Building the projects
 You will need the [Arduino IDE](https://www.arduino.cc/en/Main/Software) to build the projects.
-Download the whole repository via the "Clone or download" button, open the project you want to build in the IDE and select Leonardo in Tools / Board.
+Download the whole repository via the "Clone or download" button, open the project you want to build in the IDE and select "Arduino Leonardo" in Tools / Board.
 Connect the Arduino to a USB port and build/upload from Scetch / Upload.

 ## License
 This project is licensed under the GNU General Public License v3.0.